m-adityavardhan/OAuth-poc/README.md

   - Exchanges the authorization code for an access token (and refresh token if implemented).
   - Uses JWT for access tokens signed with either RSA (RS256) or EC (ES256) algorithms.
 - Environment variable management with [dotenv](https://www.npmjs.com/package/dotenv).
-- Redis integration for token storage (if needed).

 ## Requirements

 - Node.js (v14+ recommended)
 - npm or yarn
-- Redis (if you choose to use Redis for storing tokens)
 - OpenSSL (for generating RSA/EC keys)

 ## Installation